sharat87/sharats.me/content/posts/2011-09-28-implementing-an-expressive-search-system-with-clojure.md

   (read-string (str "(" search-str ")")))
 ```

-What we do above is wrap the `search-str` in paranthesis and read it into a
+What we do above is wrap the `search-str` in parenthesis and read it into a
-clojure `list`.
-Lets try out our function in the repl
+Clojure `list`.
+Lets try out our function in the REPL.

 ```clojure
 user=> (digest ":not resource")